christianalfoni/flux-react-store/README.md

 Download from **dist**: [ReactStore.min.js](https://rawgithub.com/christianalfoni/react-flux-store/master/dist/ReactStore.min.js) or install from npm with `npm install react-flux-store`.

 ### Scope
-- Has a **create** method to merge an object of properties and methods to the instance
+- Has a **create** method that takes a dispatcher.
+It registers the store to the dispatcher and calls a **dispatch** method on your store, which receives the payload
+- The **create** method also takes a second argument.
+Object passed will be merged with the store allowing you to create your own dispatch and other props and methods
 - Inherits from **EventEmitter** so that React JS views can listen to events

 ### Example